Tracing the green valley with entropic thresholding: Method of Analysis

 The optimal threshold from the Otsu's method divides the galaxies into the blue cloud and the red sequence but does not help to define the green valley.
 The galaxies that are transitioning from the blue cloud to the red sequence reside near the boundary, and are generally treated as contamination in either sample.
 Our primary interest is the identification of the transitional green valley that must lie somewhere in the intervening region between the blue cloud and the red sequence.
 Consequently, we require to focus only on the intervening region between the mean colours of the two populations.
 The class means $\mu_{{\scaleto{BC}{3.5pt}}}$ and $\mu_{{\scaleto{RS}{3.5pt}}}$ corresponding to the optimal threshold from the Otsu's method determine the target region for the entropic thresholding.
 The galaxies with $(u-r)<\mu_{{\scaleto{BC}{3.5pt}}}$ are undoubtedly a part of the blue cloud and those with $(u-r)>\mu_{{\scaleto{RS}{3.5pt}}}$ are definitely a part of the red sequence.

-The entropic thresholding allows one to separate multiple objects superimposed on a background (\autoref{sec:eth}).
+The traditional entropic thresholding determines a single threshold to segment an image into two regions (typically foreground and background).
+The multilevel entropic thresholding extends this approach to partition the image into multiple regions based on different threshold values.
+This can be particularly useful for segmenting images with more than two distinct regions.
+The process of multilevel entropic thresholding is similar to single-level entropic thresholding but involves iteratively determining multiple threshold values.
+Thus the entropic thresholding also allows one to separate multiple objects superimposed on a background (\autoref{sec:eth}).
 The primary advantage of this method is that it can be applied to situations where the distributions are not bimodal or multimodal.
 This makes it suitable for the identification of the green valley in the present context.
 The green valley is in transitional phase and is intermediate between the blue cloud and the red sequence.
 In this work, we are interested to use this technique for tracing the green valley embedded between the blue cloud and the red sequence.
 Three different galaxy populations exist between $(u-r)=\mu_{{\scaleto{BC}{3.5pt}}}$ and $(u-r)=\mu_{{\scaleto{RS}{3.5pt}}}$.
 Our goal is to optimally separate the three populations in this region.
 We employ the entropic thresholding described in \autoref{sec:eth} to split the intervening region into three parts and distinguish the green valley from the blue cloud and the red sequence.

 The entropy corresponding to the colour distributions of the blue cloud, the green valley and the red sequence can be respectively written as,\\

 and